Ahead of the Curve

 Tuesdays 20:00 - 21:00

-Jake Shapter leads you through and hour of various unorthodox tracks he’s been in to of late.
+Jake Shapter leads you through various unorthodox tracks he’s been in to of late.
 Varying from avant-garde, out-there, boundary-shifting, barely definable music to familiar-sounding tunes that put a new take on the already well-established, both classic and contemporary, these artists and genres may well become regarded as big stars or iconic movements.
 Jake likes to think so but it’s really only him trying to make himself look cool and cultured.

 jake makes his staircase chum alex react to various styles of noise music, which he had never heard of before this episode. he didn't really enjoy it that much .